julienvincent/nvim-paredit/README.md

       end,
       -- This is the inverse of `get_node_root` for forms and should find the inner node for which -- the forms elements are direct children.
       --
+      -- In some languages (i.e. clojure) elements consists of several parts -- keyword has up to three parts
+      -- :foo/hello is represented as:
+      --  kwd_lit (":")
+      --    namespace: kwd_ns ("foo")
+      --    name: kwd_name ("hello")
+      -- this function should return whole element, in this case kwd_lit element_lit = function(node)
+      end,
+      --
       -- For example given the node `'()` or 'quoting_lit', this function should return `()` or 'list_lit'.
       unwrap_form = function(node)